noave/uberspace-manual/source/background-http-stack.rst

 processing all requests via a predefined apache upstream: send everything to Apache httpd and report back whatever it said.

-This configuration can be extended using ":ref:`uberspace web backend set <backends>`" commands.
+This configuration can be extended using ":ref:`uberspace web backend set <web-backends>`" commands.

 .. code-block:: console